Modi govt "disastrous", PM only fears losing elections: Chidambaram | Politics

 Modi govt "disastrous", PM only fears losing elections: Chidambaram

-Calling the BJP-led central government disastrous, senior Congress leader P Chidambaram said on Thursday Prime Minister Narendra Modi fears only one thing--losing elections--and doesnt care for anything else, including his party colleagues.Addressing a three-day training camp for Assam Congress workers here, the former Union minister said the country is sliding down fast and it will be in grave peril if the present government continues in office.This is a disastrous government.
+Calling the BJP-led central government disastrous, senior Congress leader P Chidambaram said on Thursday Prime Minister Narendra Modi fears only one thing -- losing elections -- and doesnt care for anything else, including his party colleagues.Addressing a three-day training camp for Assam Congress workers here, the former Union minister said the country is sliding down fast and it will be in grave peril if the present government continues in office.He said, those having determination, will power and willingness to work hard to defeat the BJP are the new freedom fighters of India.This is a disastrous government.

 - Country: